tonezz/TonyZhang/_posts/4000footers/2019-10-06-tripyramids.markdown

 Takeaways:

-1. Following a group that is ahead does not mean they are on the marked trail.
-And also, do have GPS.
+1. Following a group does not mean they are on the marked trail.
+Also, do have GPS.

 2. I miss having a phone camera with higher pixel count.